boveus/hyrax-wiki/Troubleshooting-Migration-from-2.0.x-to-2.1.0.md

 ### Error on overridden Home page

+**This issue was encountered on release candidates, but fixed prior to the final Hyrax 2.1.0 release.**

 View Home page...

 * FAILURE: `undefined local variable or method 'create_work_presenter' in file /app/views/_masthead.html.erb where line #1`